typedclojure/infer-vars/README.md

 # infer-vars

-A Clojure library designed to ... well, that part is up to you.
+Demo for core.typed `:infer-vars` experimental feature.

 ## Usage

-FIXME
+See `infer-vars.core`.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Ambrose Bonnaire-Sergeant

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.